kennethd/kennethd.github.io/_posts/2019-04-11-genealogy-research.markdown

 # Immigrants to America

-Arrival dates are actual disembarkation dates, if known, else the date and place of the earliest documentary evidence of the person being in America
+Arrival dates are actual ships' arrival dates, if known, else the date and place of the earliest documentary evidence of the person being in America

 ## Badcock, James; arr.
 Portsmouth, RI 1642